esl/MongooseIM/doc/operation-and-maintenance/Mongoose-metrics.md

 | `[global, processQueueLengths]` | probe | The number of queued messages in the
 internal message queue of every erlang process, and the internal queue of every fsm (ejabberd\_c2s).
 This is sampled every 30 seconds asynchronously.
-It is a good indicator of an overloaded system: if too many messages are queued at once, the system is not being able to process the data at the rate it is being created. |
+It is a good indicator of an overloaded system: if too many messages are queued at the same time, the system is not able to process the data at the rate it was designed for. |

 ### Data metrics